cells-OSS/pyndcrypt/README.md

 Here is a virustotal report as of 9/19/2025: https://www.virustotal.com/gui/file/0db857c225c2c0694775d277083387ce87a3f16ce71f03ac9efefe2da5ffe354?nocache=1

 You can see here that only 2 vendors flag it as malicious one of which is the Windows Defender.
-I have looked into the code with with VSCode without trusting the window and seems like the issue is at the 3rd line, which is "from cryptography.fernet import Fernet" this line just imports fernet from the library cryptography, which is an encryption algorithm/method that this script uses to encrypt/decrypt the files.
+I have looked into the code with VSCode without trusting the window and seems like the issue is at the 3rd line, which is "from cryptography.fernet import Fernet" this line just imports fernet from the library cryptography, which is an encryption algorithm/method that this script uses to encrypt/decrypt the files.
 Malicious actors can also use this for a ransomware.
 We recommend excluding this script from windows defender.